 Or, if you want to really challenge yourself, why not sign up to an event with a group of friends – together you could walk 50 or 100km along the River Thames, take part in the Three Peak Challenge or run the London Marathon.
 Find out about all of these events and more.

 Savoo is also a great source of internet voucher codes!
 So you can get what your searching for even cheaper.
 It also donates to Family Action every time you use one of its voucher codes.
 So for a great bargain with the likes of Debenhams, Argos and Marks & Spencer, and a simple way to easily raise money for Family Action, get ‘Savooing’ and search, save and raise today!

 If you’re planning your special day, why not consider asking for donations instead of gifts?

 By sharing the generosity of your guests with Family Action, you can start your married life knowing you have made a difference to disadvantaged children and families.

-One way of doing this is by starting a Justgiving page.
-Add lots of photos and tell people why this is important for you – then send to guests with the invitation and on social media!
+You can do this by starting a Justgiving page.
+Add photos and tell people why you support Family Action, then share with your wedding invitation and on social media!

 You can also raise money by selling duplicate wedding gifts through eBay for charity.